benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/7-testing-both-workflows/_index.en.md

 +++
 ## Overview

 In this section, you will test both workflows.
 The OrderProcessor workflow manages the overall path of an individual drink order.
 The OrderManager workflow handles drink updates and status changes.
-By interacting with both, you can complete a order from start to finish.
+By interacting with both, you can complete an order from start to finish.

 There are 3 steps:
 - Creating a new drink order.